alexsaunderswps/User-Guides/vr_training_guide.md

    - **Headset Sensors** - Two on lower "cheeks" of headset used for positioning in space (tracking use position), internal sensor between lenses used for detecting user presence (presence sensor).
    - **Double tap on headset case** - If not managed in settings could provide passthrough (ability to see surroundings) when in Quest main menu.
 Should not impact WildXR viewing or playback.
    - **Headset Fan** - Internal, top main dome of headset.
 Cools headset and occasionally can be heard in very quiet environs.
 If excessively noisy, or if headset is uncomfortable to touch, headset should be removed from operation.
+   - **Headset Status Lights** - There are two status lights on the Quest 3 headset, one in at the top center of the headset and one just above the left temple.
+The center LED shows external sensor activity (solid for sensor are on, blinking for casting or recording) and may not always be visible during use.
+The left LED shows power level (White - headset is on, Green - headset is fully powered, Orange - headset is charging, Red - headset is critically low, Flashing Red - charging issue with headset)

 2. **Quest 3 VR Controllers**
    - *Details about the Quest 3 controllers is readily available online, WPS Staff recommends referencing the internet for images and detailed steps that may assist you in any problems you may encounter*